Zxynine/NoComponentDrag/README.md

 ## Reporting Issues

-Please report any issues that you find on the [Issues](https://github.com/thomasa88/NoComponentDrag/issues) page.
+Please report any issues that you find on the [Issues](https://github.com/ZXYNINE/NoComponentDrag/issues) page.

 For better support, please include the steps you performed and the result.
 Also include copies of any error messages.

 ## Author

-This add-in is created by Thomas Axelsson.
+This add-in was originally created by [Thomas Axelsson](https://github.com/thomasa88), but is now maintained by by user [ZXYNINE](https://github.com/Zxynine) since v 1.0.2.

 ## Contributors

-"Insert -> Derive" Fix contributed by user [ZXYNINE](https://github.com/Zxynine), and adapted.
+"Insert -> Derive" Fix contributed by [ZXYNINE](https://github.com/Zxynine), and adapted.

 ## License